Shenzhen University

-Shenzhen University (SZU, Traditional Chinese: 深圳大學, Simplified Chinese: 深圳大学, Pinyin: Shēnzhèn Dàxué) is a municipal public research university in Shenzhen, Guangdong, China.
+Shenzhen University (SZU, 深圳大学 (Shēnzhèn Dàxué)) is a municipal public research university in Shenzhen, Guangdong, China.
 The university is funded by the Shenzhen Municipal People's Government.

 Location

 SZU comprises two campuses, Houhai campus and Xili campus, occupying 2.72 square kilometers in total.
 The Houhai campus is located on the coastline of Houhai Bay with 1.34 square kilometers.
 The new Xili campus now under construction is located in the city's University Town and takes up 1.38 square kilometers.